pilarskip/pihole_smart_disable_website/README.md

 4. upload the index.html to /var/www/html/ (or your pihole webbrowsers root)

 Simple buttons for computers and mobiles
 ![grafik](https://user-images.githubusercontent.com/10209780/118378495-93a9b900-b5d4-11eb-8e21-8404b54c23e9.png)

 Android Browser Shortcut, feels like an app
 ![grafik](https://user-images.githubusercontent.com/10209780/118378553-f307c900-b5d4-11eb-85c7-a351a42ec628.png)

+I didn't find any good solution on the web, so I share this with you.

+I'm glad of feedback and support!
+Best regards
+Patrick
+paypal.me/patpi2